cxcandid/GeorefExtension/README.md

 ## How does the Georeferencer Extension work?

-The Georeferencer Extension uses GDAL's Python bindings (gdal.translate, gdal.warp) to re-project a raster image using the ground control points (GCPs) from the GCP table, crop the result if necessary and save it to VRT.
+The Georeferencer Extension uses GDAL's Python bindings (gdal.translate, gdal.warp) to re-project a raster image using the ground control points (GCPs) from the GCP table.
+It crops the result if necessary and saves it to a VRT file.

-Since GDAL has no option to define a raster transformation type, the QGIS Georeferencer transformation type setting (see Georeferencer > Settings > Transformation Settings... > Transformation Parameters) is ignored.
+Since GDAL has no option to define a raster transformation type, the QGIS Georeferencer transformation type setting (see <kbd>Georeferencer</kbd> > <kbd>Settings</kbd> > <kbd>Transformation Settings...</kbd> > <kbd>Transformation Parameters</kbd>) is ignored.
 GDAL selects the transformation type itself, depending on the number of GCPs.
 Most, if not all, Transformation Settings parameters are ignored by the Georeferencer Extension, but you have to choose the right Source-CRS and Target-CRS before you start to pick GCPs.

 ## What use cases are there?